Saturday, August 30, 2025

 Three Main Zones for the Soul

 In my perspective, there are three key destinations or zones for the soul after death.
 These zones represent different paths based on one's faith, actions, and alignment with God.
-While I will provide full details on three of these zones in this article, there is a fourth category, the 144,000, which I will address separately in another piece.
+While I will provide full details on three of these zones in this article, there is a fourth category, the 144,000, which I address separately in another blog.

 1. The Altar: The Path of the Elect